Create a Website Account - Manage notification subscriptions, save form progress and more.

-If the Homeowner does not qualify for the Circuit Breaker Program, the Homeowner may still qualify for the Freeze Program; however, in that event a lien will be placed on the property along with 3% interest per annum from the date the taxes would have been due.
+If the Homeowner does not qualify for the Circuit Breaker Program, the Homeowner may still qualify for the Freeze Program; however, a lien in the amount of deferral will be placed on the property along with 3% interest per annum from the date the taxes would have been due.
 Applicants must agree to reimbursement of the total amount of such deferral benefit plus interest payable upon death or conveyance.

-The total income is calculated from the IRS 1040 form line 20a (or 5a on the new short form) social security benefits, and line 37 (or line 7 on the new short form) adjusted gross income.
+The total income is calculated from the IRS 1040 form line 6a social security benefits, and line 9 total income.
 If the applicant does not file an income tax return and has social security as their only yearly income, then a copy of the form SSA-1099 – Social Security Benefit Statement will be required, along with any other 1099s received for the year.

 Elderly/Disabled Homeowner Program: Runs between February 1 and May 15, each year.
 The applicant must be a Homeowner 65 years of age to apply or any age if they are permanently and totally disabled and qualify with the state income limits.
 Please bring a copy of your form 1040 and/or form SSA-1099 when applying.
 This program is also called the Circuit Breaker program and the application must be filed every two years.
 Along with the Homeowner’s age or disability requirements, the applicant(s) must fall within qualifying income limits (these limits change every year, so contact the Assessor for this information).

 Ambulatory Vehicle Benefit: If you own a motor vehicle that has been modified to meet your, or a family members, disability needs, that vehicle is eligible to be tax exempt.
-The application, which can be found here /DocumentCenter/View/2299 as well as the Assessor Page of the website, needs to be submitted to the Assessor's Office by October 1st, along with an invoice, stating the modifications to the vehicle.
+The application, which can be found by clicking here: as well as the Assessor Page of the website, needs to be submitted to the Assessor's Office by October 1st, along with an invoice, stating the modifications to the vehicle.

 Personal Property Declarations are due in to the Assessor's Office by November 1st each year.
 If a request for an extension is submitted to, and approved by, the Assessor's Office, the due date is then December 15th.

-If you are the owner of a business, that is no longer in operation in Westbrook, you must fill out a Close of Business Form, found here /DocumentCenter/View/32, or on the Assessor Page of the website, and return it to the Assessor's Office, by November 1st.
+If you are the owner of a business, that is no longer in operation in Westbrook, you must fill out a Close of Business Form, found by clicking here: , or on the Assessor Page of the website.
+Please return it to the Assessor's Office, by November 1st.
 Once it is returned, we will then remove the business from our records, so no further tax bills will be issued.

 The majority of streetlights currently used in Westbrook are High Pressure Sodium (HPS) lights mounted on wooden utility poles owned by Eversource or Frontier.
 The remaining fixtures have bulbs mounted in lantern style fixtures on metal poles in newer subdivisions or metal halide fixtures like those on Flat Rock Place leading to the Westbrook Outlets.
 While HPS has been one of the most common streetlight technologies across the country for decades, it has several drawbacks.
 HPS streetlights are not energy efficient, cast an orange light under which it is difficult to see color accurately and tend to produce light that is not of optimal quality.
 The other decorative type lights also lack energy efficiency.